 NaCaroInc is a combination of my name and my spouse’s name.
 Na(Natosha) Caro(Carolyn).

 When was the first time you came into contact with drugs?
 Which drug was it?
 How was it introduced to you?
-Can you remember how you felt? (e.g., excited and nervous.
-Scared but peer group pressure.
-I was one of those girls that couldn’t wait to get your hands on what you had heard about).
+Can you remember how you felt? (e.g. Excited and nervous.
+Scared but peer group pressured.
+Or I was one of those girls that couldn’t wait to get their hands on what they had heard about).

 The first experience I had with drugs was when I was about 15 or 16.
 Honestly, I had already been drinking since I was 14 but the drugs didn’t come into play until the age of 15/16.
 I was skipping school with a group of friends, and we were at one of their houses.
 One of them brought out a tiny box and said “this is my mom’s good stuff” The rest of my friends had obviously done it before because they already knew what was in the box and were making preparations to do it.
 I, on the other hand, had never done anything other than alcohol, so I had no idea what I was getting myself into.
 To make a long story short, I did my first line of cocaine that day.
 Before I did it, I felt normal.
 I wasn’t nervous or scared.
 At that moment, I felt like I was with a group of people who loved and cared about me.
 I knew in my heart they wouldn’t put me in a position to be hurt.

 Can you remember what you thought about your first experience with cocaine?
 How long before it became regular use?